 On May 12, 2010, the Statute for Industrial Innovation was promulgated in the ROC, which became effective on the same date except for the provision relating to income tax incentives which went into effect retroactively on January 1, 2010.
 The Statute for Industrial Innovation entitles companies to investment tax credits for research and development expenses related to innovation activities but limits the amount of investment tax credit to only 15% of the total research and development expenditure for the current year, subject to a cap of 30% of the income tax payable for the current year.
 Moreover, any unused investment tax credits provided under the Statute for Industrial Innovation cannot be carried forward.
-Based on the amendments to the Statute for Industrial Innovation, effective from January 1, 2016 to December 31, 2019, if the Company chooses to extend the tax credits to three years, the tax credit rate will be 10% of the total research and development expenditure for the current year and subject to a cap of 30% of the income tax payable for each year.
+Based on the amendments to the Statute for Industrial Innovation, effective from January 1, 2016 to December 31, 2019, if the Company chooses to extend the tax credits to three years, the tax credit rate will be 10% of the income tax payable for each year.
 The investment tax credits generated were \$4,525 thousand, \$4,242 thousand and \$4,970 thousand for the years ended December 31, 2014, 2015 and 2016, respectively.
 All tax credits generated under this program have been utilized.